-Biogas can be upgraded to pipeline natural gas quality for use as a renewable natural gas, but as part of the upgrading process it will be necessary to remove the carbon dioxide (CO2) from the biogas.
-This upgraded gas may also be used for residential heating and as vehicle fuel, so there are many good reasons for removing the CO2.
+Here we explain how to Eliminate CO2 from Biogas, (or CO2 Scrubbing).
+Biogas can be upgraded to pipeline natural gas quality (biomethane) for use as a renewable natural gas, but as part of the upgrading process, it will be necessary to remove the carbon dioxide (CO2) from the biogas.
+This upgraded gas may also be used for residential heating and as vehicle fuel.
+So there are many good reasons for removing the CO2.

 CO2 will always be found in biogas due to the fact that during anaerobic digestion, (i.e. degradation in the absence of oxygen), organic material is decomposed by bacteria forming a mixture of CO2 and CH4 with trace amounts of H2S and water vapour at saturation pressure.

 Common methods used to eliminate CO2 from biogas are: